kkasravi/odh-manifests/jupyterhub/README.md

 ### Configuration Values

 Default config values for jupyterhub are shown below.
-These settings leverage kustomize-v4.X and its Krmfile.
+These settings require kustomize-v4.X and leverage kustomize's Krmfile.

 |      NAME       |   VALUE    | SET BY |    DESCRIPTION     | COUNT | REQUIRED | IS SET |